nikolaimerritt/MusicManager2/README.md

 # MusicManager2
-A humble little online-based music manager that streams music from a server.
-Written in Kotlin
+An online-based music manager that streams music from a server.
+Written in Kotlin.

+Written by Nikolai Merritt